 - The Department of Community Affairs' Community Development Block Grant Program supports low- to moderate-income communities by providing funds for housing and public space improvements.

-- To help prevent child injury and death in car accidents, the Department of Public Health's Child Passenger Safety Mini-Grant provides booster seats and car seats to low-income families.
+- To help prevent child injury and death in car accidents, the Department of Public Health manages the Child Occupant Safety Project.
+This includes safety grants such as the Child Passenger Safety Mini-Grant which provides booster seats and car seats to low-income families.

 The Georgia Council for the Arts can provide grants not only for one-time art events and productions but also for full-year support to cover your organization's operating expenses.
 Read more about this.